mparticle-integrations/mparticle-android-integration-onetrust/README.md

-## Example Kit Integration
+## OneTrust Kit Integration

 [See here for more information](https://github.com/mParticle/mparticle-android-sdk/wiki/Kit-Development) on how to use this example to write a new kit.

-This repository contains the [Example](https://www.example.com/) integration for the [mParticle Android SDK](https://github.com/mParticle/mparticle-android-sdk).
+This repository contains the [OneTrust](https://www.onetrust.com) integration for the [mParticle Android SDK](https://github.com/mParticle/mparticle-android-sdk).

 ### Adding the integration